usnistgov/dioptra/docs/source/dev-guide/contributing-documentation-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Code will ideally never be written inline on .rst pages.
 Whenever appropriate, the documentation should reference the doc strings for methods and classes.
-When bespoke code snippets are needed (i.e. for tutorial workflows, etc), place the code in the docs directory and use ``.. literalinclude::`` to pull it in.
+When bespoke code snippets are needed (i.e. for tutorial workflows, etc), place the code in the appropriate subdirectory directory under docs and use ``.. literalinclude::`` to pull it in.

 **Directory Structure**